 Since we can predict that these unexpected expenses are likely to cause tension, we can discuss them and plan for them before they become a problem.
-We can decide if we’re joining the pool and how often we’ll let the kids grab lunch at Taco Bell.
-Then Scott’s Secondary Security Seeker Money Personality will be happy, because we’ve created a cash flow worksheet for our summer spending, rather than tossing out money left and right!
+We can decide if we’re joining the pool and how often we’ll let get a quick bite to eat with the kids.
+Then Meg’s Secondary Security Seeker Money Personality will be happy, because we’ve created a cash flow worksheet for our summer spending, rather than tossing out money left and right!

 One couple we’ve worked with sits down before every quarter, and each spouse writes down 3 sources of tension they predict they’ll face over the upcoming quarter.
-Then they discuss a plan for each one over a glass of wine.
+Then they discuss a plan for each one over their favorite dessert.
 What a great idea!
-Predict it, discuss it, and get ahead of it – preferably with your beverage of choice!
+Predict it, discuss it, and get ahead of it – preferably with your sweets of choice!

 3. Be Patient

 This might be the most important tip to remember during those money discussions.
 We have to be patient with our spouse when we’re discussing tense topics.
-Patience doesn’t come easily to everyone (looking at you, Scott!), but having patience, understanding, and the ability to talk things through without getting frustrated is one of the greatest gifts you can give your spouse.
+Patience doesn’t come easily to everyone, but having patience, understanding, and the ability to talk things through without getting frustrated is one of the greatest gifts you can give your spouse.
 Remember that this is the person you love most in the world, and they don’t want to fight about money any more than you do, so patience is truly a virtue.

 We told you we had 3 tips, but it must be your lucky day, because we have one more awesome, super-important bonus tip!